Through the Lens of a Child: Understanding How Children View the Israeli-Palestinian Conflict

 Educators who attended this workshop had the opportunity to:

-- explore how a Jewish American child’s understanding of the Israeli-Arab/Palestinian conflict develops between the ages of 6 and 14 (K-8)
+- explore how a Jewish American child's understanding of the Israeli-Arab/Palestinian conflict develops between the ages of 6 to 4 (K-8)

 - reflect on their own approaches to teaching and discussing the conflict